Dirac Electrons in AC-Magnetic Fields: $\pi$-Landau Levels and Chiral Anomaly-Induced Homodyne Effect

 and its lattice realization.
 Here, $\hat{\pi}_i=-i\hbar \partial_i+eA_i\;(i=x,y)$ denotes the kinetic momentum, $\tau=\pm 1$ is the chirality index, $v_F$ is the Fermi velocity, and $\sigma_{i}$ represents the Pauli matrices.
 The AC-magnetic field in $z$-direction is induced by the gauge field

 which also adds a spatially varying electric field in the $y$-direction $-\dot{A}_y$.
-In addition to the $B$ field, we add an ac-electric field in the $x$-direction described by
+In addition to the $B$ field, we add an AC-electric field in the $x$-direction described by

-The configuration of the AC-fields are depicted in Fig.~\ref{fig:linear}(a).
+The configuration of the AC fields is depicted in Fig.~\ref{fig:linear}(a).
 To realize the 2D Dirac electron in an AC magnetic field, one can place a single-layer graphene flake between the two wires [depicted as yellow lines with $\pm J(t)$] or construct a metamaterial structure on the surface of a 3D topological insulator that hosts surface 2D Dirac electrons.
 Then, the AC-magnetic field Eq.~(\ref{eq:Ay}) can be approximately generated as a radiation from the antiparallel current on two wires $J_y(x,t)=I_0 \cos(\Omega t) [\delta(x-L)-\delta(x+L)]$ at $|x|/L\ll 1$, as $B=\mu_0 I_0/\pi L$.